ShivangiKakkar/journeo/README.md

 # **Journeo**

-## Grow through what you go through!
+## Grow through what you go through :purple_heart:

 ### What to expect: